-Taylor, Cephus lead No. 17 Wisconsin past Central Michigan
+Cephus rejoices after scoring twice in No. 17 Wisconsin rout

 THE TAKEAWAY

-After missing Cephus on two deep throws last week in the season opener, junior quarterback Jack Coan found the receiver for a 36-yard score and a 46-yard strike on Saturday.
-Coan finished 26 of 33 passing with 363 yards and three touchdowns.
+After missing Cephus on two deep throws last week in the season opener, Coan found the receiver for a 36-yard score and a 46-yard strike on Saturday.
+Coan finished 26 of 33 passing with 363 yards (fifth highest in program history) and three touchdowns.
 He had zero turnovers for a Wisconsin offense that has found a nice rhythm heading into a bye week.

+“I think we’re going to look back and see things we improved on, and we will have plenty of stuff to work on over the bye week, but Jack did do some good things,” Wisconsin coach Paul Chryst said.
+“Defensively, there was a lot, but we will still have a lot to work on.”

 Central Michigan struggled to get anything going offensively a week after defeating Albany 38-21.
 Senior running back Jonathan Ward, who ran for 158 yards and two scores last week, went to the locker room early and did not return.